SciML/HighDimPDE.jl/README.md

 ## Getting started
 ### MLP algorithm
 #### Local PDE
-Let's solve the [Fisher KPP](https://en.wikipedia.org/wiki/Fisher%27s_equation) PDE in dimension 10 with the MLP algorithm.
+Let's solve the [Fisher KPP](https://en.wikipedia.org/wiki/Fisher%27s_equation) PDE in dimension 10 with the `MLP` algorithm, short for Multi-Level Picard iteration algorithm (see documentation - in preparation - and section [Related papers](#related-papers)).
 ```julia
 using HighDimPDE